openstack/openstack-ansible/doc/source/install-guide/install-openstack.rst

        <job 802849856578.7322> polling, 1675s remaining
        <job 802849856578.7319> polling, 1675s remaining

-   Setting up the compute hosts will take up to another 30 minutes to complete, particularly in environments with many compute hosts.
-If any operations take longer than 30 minutes to complete, the playbook will terminate with an error.
+   Setting up the compute hosts takes up to another 30 minutes to complete, particularly in environments with many compute hosts.
+If any operations take longer than 30 minutes to complete, the playbook terminates with an error.

    .. code-block:: shell-session